-This article describes the steps to take to generate your own certificate request for use in an online SSL certificate request.
+This tutorial describes how to generate your own certificate request for use in an online SSL certificate request.

-Since the 1.3 branch, mbed TLS also includes the core and applications for generating keys and certificate requests without relying on other libraries and applications, offering users a command-line alternative to OpenSSL for generating their keys and certificate requests.
+Mbed TLS includes the core and applications for generating keys and certificate requests without relying on other libraries and applications, offering users a command-line alternative to OpenSSL for generating their keys and certificate requests.

-This article assumes you have compiled (and optionally installed) the mbed TLS library and example programs on your system.
+This article assumes you have compiled and installed the Mbed TLS library and example programs on your system.

 Certificate Request for use with SSL vendors